The best places to live in Abu Dhabi

 Each area and suburb of Abu Dhabi has its own unique qualities, and there are plenty of options for expats looking for accommodation in the emirate.

 Expats moving to Abu Dhabi will certainly want to learn a little about each part of the city before securing a property.
 Below we've listed some of the areas that are popular with expats.

 Downtown Abu Dhabi

 Abu Dhabi's city centre is a vibrant collection of shops, shisha bars, malls, five-star hotels and restaurants.
 The neighbourhoods that make up this capital city heartland are home to young singles and families alike, and most accommodation is found in low- and high-rise residential towers.

 Expats who crave the frenetic energy of city life will find that downtown is just the ticket; every imaginable amenity is within reach and there are countless opportunities to socialise, entertain and dine out.

 There are also good school and healthcare options in this part of the city.
 However, residents will have to sacrifice space and learn to deal with the congestion caused by crowds and traffic, especially on weekends.

 Al Zahiyah and Al Markaziyah

-Al Zahiyah (the Tourist Club Area) and Al Markaziyah are two cosmopolitan areas offering a number of attractions, such as the Abu Dhabi Mall and the Corniche (waterfront).
+Al Zahiyah and Al Markaziyah are two cosmopolitan areas offering a number of attractions, such as the Abu Dhabi Mall and the Corniche (waterfront).
 Abu Dhabi Mall is one of the largest shopping centres in the city and packed with high-street brands.

 Housing in Al Zahiyah and Al Markaziyah is limited to high-rise apartments; expats who choose to live here will have to compromise space for access.
 Parking can also be a problem, and some landlords will charge thousands extra for a space.